wadcom/kisarra-docs/README.md

 ## Supplies

-Each turn, the player receives 20 units of supplies for free, and a certain amount of supplies for the Betirium sent on the previous turn.
-For every kg of Betirium sent, the player will receive 5 units of supplies.
+Supplies are created automatically when units refill at supply sources by converting Betirium at a rate of **1 kg Betirium = 10 supplies**.

-Each unit has a "tank" for supplies of a certain capacity.
-Each unit consumes 1 unit of supplies at the end of each hour.
+Each unit has a supply tank with a specific capacity.
+Active units consume 1 unit of supplies per hour, while idle units consume no supplies (except Scout Bikes, which consume supplies even when idle).

-When a unit runs out of supplies, its sight range gets decreased to 5.1 km and the unit becomes inactive until refilled.
+When a unit runs out of supplies, its sight range decreases to 5.1 km and the unit becomes inactive until refilled.

 After refilling, the unit resumes executing its previous order.